 #7 — Tutoring

-As a VIP Kid tutor, you’ll have clients assigned to you and all the necessary teaching materials will be provided.
-Base pay is around $14 to $18 per hour, although the company regularly offers bonuses and incentives that can boost that rate.
+As an EF tutor, you’ll have clients assigned to you and all the necessary teaching materials will be provided.
+Base pay starts as high as $20 per hour, and you can earn bonuses by reaching teaching milestones (like 100 classes taught).

 #8 — Turo